rackerlabs/docs-cloud-databases/api-docs/api-operations/methods/get-list-all-ha-database-instances-version-accountid-ha.rst

 Lists all the HA database instances.

-This operation lists all the HA database instances..
+This operation lists all the HA database instances.

 This table shows the possible response codes for this operation:

 +--------------------------+-------------------------+-------------------------+
 |Response Code             |Name                     |Description              |